marcusmchale/algrow/guide.md

 #### Counts
 ##### Circles
-Plates within a layout specification must have a constant number of target circles.
+Each set of images sharing a layout specification must have a constant number of circles to detect.
 This number is defined in the "circles" input field.
-  - Enter the number of circles per plate
+  - Enter the number of circles per image
 ##### Plates
 Each set of images sharing a layout specification must have a constant number of plates.
 This number is defined in the "plates" input field.
   - Enter the number of plates per image
+##### Circles per plate
+During layout detection, any detected circles are first filtered by clustering into groups of known sizes.
+The assumption used to detect these plate clusters is that circles within a plate are always closer to each other than they are to circles in other plates.
+If this assumption is not met then we recommend annotating each image as a single plate (i.e. "circles" == "circles per plate" and "plates" = 1).
+For layouts with singleton circles, 1 may be entered among this list of circles per plate, and the best matching circles up to the total number of [circles](#circles) will be used.

+The known circle cluster sizes are defined as a comma separated list in the "circles per plate" input field.
+  - Enter a comma separated list of integers, corresponding to the possible number of circles per plate

+In the CLI, multiple values should be entered as multiple arguments rather than as a comma separated list; e.g:
+  - ./algrow --circles_per_plate 4 --circles_per_plate 6

 #### Tolerance factors
 ##### Circle variability